The

 You stalk your prey unseen until it

 is too late.
-You learn the Stalker I
+You gain proficiency in

-Knack you learn another of your choice.
+learn a different Knack of your choice.

 Cunning Parry